hhaassnnaaiinn/Loyva-Website/src/content/homepage/-index.md

 ---
 # Banner
 banner:
-  title: "Your Trusted Partner in Digitizing Financial assets"
+  title: "Your Trusted Partner in Digitizing Financial Assets"
-  content: "The Key To Digital Lending: We empower you to consolidate, organize, secure, and monetize your digital financial assets, streamlining your path to success in the digital lending arena."
+  content: "The Key To Digital Lending: We empower you to consolidate, organize, secure, and monetize your digital financial Assets, streamlining your path to success in the digital lending arena."
   newsletterButton:
     enable: true
     label: "Book a Demo"